-We are grateful to the youth programme of UN-HABITAT for its resource support.
-We also gratefully acknowledge the support and encouragement of Douglas Ragan, Jon -Andreas Solberg of Youth and Livelihoods, Urban Economy Branch, UN-HABITAT.
-Banji Oyelaran-Oyeyinka, Monitoring and Research Division, UN-HABITAT, Willem van Vliet, Colorado University and S Ananthakrishnan, formerly at UN-HABITAT and currently scholar at large, Eric Berg have leant us intellectual support.
+We are grateful to the youth programme of UN-Habitat for its financial and intellectual support.
+We are grateful for the support and encouragement of Douglas Ragan and Jon-Andreas Solberg from the Youth and Livelihood Unit in UN-Habitat, and Professor Oyebanji Oyeyinka, Chief Scientific Advisor of UN-Habitat, Willem van Vliet, University of Colorado, and S Ananthakrishnan, formerly at UN-Habitat.